cdapio/cdap/docs/courses/source/modules/m01_solving_big_data_problems_with_reactor.rst

   relative sentiment of tweets in each area
 - Data is persisted in a Hadoop-based system
 - Permits time and geolocation of specific queries
+- Actionable analytics: based on time-frames, geographic regions and keywords

 ----